zirco-lang/zrc/docs/SPEC.md

 [N]T
 ```

-Where `N` is a positive integer representing the number of elements, and `T` is the element type.
+Where `N` is a positive integer (gt 0) representing the number of elements, and `T` is the element type.

 **Example**: